 Somewhere between everyday and ineffable is where I like to be in my thinking because that sounds very human to me.

-I’m delighted to have been able to work with Beaten Track Publishing.
-They did a wonderful job editing and helping me re-write the books as one complete trilogy omnibus edition in a fab new binding and beautiful page layout, which you can easily pick up in paperback or ebook at an affordable price.
+I’m delighted, after offers from elsewhere, to have been able to work with Beaten Track Publishing.
+They did a wonderful job editing and helping me re-write the books as one complete trilogy omnibus edition in a fab new binding and beautiful page layout which you can easily pick up at an affordable price.

 - The Brobots Trilogy: